First Time User? Enroll now.

 Symptoms may become worse with altitude changes (such as flying in an airplane or going underground or underwater).

 A pneumothorax usually is diagnosed through a physical exam and a chest X-ray.
-Your doctor may also perform blood tests to measure the level of oxygen in your blood.
+Your doctor may also do blood tests to measure the level of oxygen in your blood.

-A computed tomography (CT) scan or ultrasound may be needed to diagnose the severity of your condition and help plan your treatment.
+You may need a computed tomography (CT) scan or ultrasound to diagnose the severity of your condition.
+These tests will also help plan your treatment.

-A minor pneumothorax may only require observation by your doctor; in some cases, oxygen may be given (through a mask).
-More serious cases are treated by inserting a needle or a chest tube into the chest cavity.
-Both of these procedures relieve the pressure on the lung and allow it to re-expand.
+A minor pneumothorax may only need to be watched by your doctor.
+In some cases, oxygen may be given (through a mask).
+More serious cases are treated by placing a needle or a chest tube into the chest cavity.
+Both of these treatments relieve the pressure on the lung and allow it to re-expand.

-Surgery may be needed if the original treatment does not work or if the pneumothorax returns.
+Surgery may be needed if the first treatment does not work or if the pneumothorax returns.

 If you have had one pneumothorax, you have an increased risk for another.
 Nearly all recurrences happen within 2 years of the first pneumothorax.
 If you smoke, quitting smoking can reduce your risk of another pneumothorax.